Brunswick, Georgia: History

 In World War II, Brunswick served as a strategic military location.
 German U-boats threatened the coast of the southern United States, and blimps became a common sight as they patrolled the coastal areas.
 During the war, blimps from Brunswick's Naval Air Station Glynco (at the time, the largest blimp base in the world) safely escorted almost 100,000 ships without a single vessel lost to enemy submarines.

 In World War II, Brunswick boomed as over 16,000 workers of the J.A.
 Jones Construction Company produced ninety-nine Liberty ships and "Knot" ships (type C1-M ships) which were designed for short coastal runs, and most often named for knots for the U.S. Maritime Commission to transport materiel to the European and Pacific theatres.

 The first ship was the SS James M. Wayne (named after James Moore Wayne), whose keel was laid on July 6, 1942, and which was launched on March 13, 1943.
 The last ship was the SS Coastal Ranger, whose keel was laid on June 7, 1945, and which was launched on August 25, 1945.
 The first six ships took 305 to 331 days each to complete, but soon production ramped up and most of the remaining ships were built in about two months, bringing the average down to 89 days each.
 By November 1943, about four ships were launched per month.
 The SS William F. Jerman was completed in only 34 days in November and December 1944.
 Six ships could be under construction in slipways at one time.

-On February 23, 2020, Ahmaud Arbery, a 25-year-old black man, was murdered during a racially motivated hate crime (Note: After being convicted of murder during a State trial on November 24, 2021, the defendants were also convicted of interference with rights (a hate crime) at a federal trial on February 22, 2022.) while jogging in Satilla Shores, a neighborhood near Brunswick in Glynn County, Georgia.
+1915 mass shooting

+On March 16, 1915, a mass shooting occurred in downtown Brunswick at the Dunwoody Building at Gloucester and Newcastle Streets when 58-year-old timber and real-estate dealer Monroe Phillips opened fire with a shotgun at his creditor, Harry Dunwoody's office and on the streets of Brunswick, over a failed business deal.
+In the rampage he killed seven people, including a police officer, and injured over 30 others before being killed by police.